Srujan16/SocketProgramming/README.md

 # SocketProgramming
-Chat application implementation in java using sockets.
+Chat application in java using sockets.

 # Functionalities
 1) OneToOne chat.